JobService/job-service/docs/pages/en-us/Job-Types.md

 # Job Types

 Job Service can be configured with job types by including a number of job type definition files.
-A new job can specify a job type by omitting the `task` object in the request body, and instead providing a `job` object.
-This object includes a `parameters` property, and the job type definition defines how to construct the omitted `task` object from this input.
+A new job can specify a job type by omitting the `task` object in the request body, and instead providing `type` and `parameters`.
+The job type definition defines how to construct the omitted `task` object from the `parameters` object.

 ## Configuring Job Types